Police brutality from a legal perspective

 The injustice and prevalence of police brutality continued in the case of Michael Brown.
 Michael Brown was only eighteen when white police officer Darren Wilson shot him.
 Wilson tried to legitimise his "excuse" by stating that he was struggling to apprehend Wilson.
 The truth is that the justice system did not apprehend Michael Brown or Timothy Loehmann when he shot Tamir Rice.

-The jury process was much different from normal American jury proceedings, and this led to a lot of discussion.
+The jury process was much different from normal American jury proceedings, and this led to a lot of discussions.
 The proceedings, evidence and testimony were released to the public, which was atypical to the usual jury process where most of them are kept secret.
 This led to a much longer trial, as well as complications from too much evidence and conflicting testimony.

 In the eyes of the law and those that loved him, Tamir Rice was a twelve-year-old boy whom Timothy Loehmann shot.
 Loehmann was responding to a police dispatch call to a male who was allegedly carrying a firearm.
 At the time of dispatch, Officer Loehmann did not know that Tamir Rice was holding an airsoft toy gun at that time.